IseeJ/CosmosPersona/README.md

 Commercial use of this code, arts is prohibited.
 Please refer to the permission guidelines in the License file.

 This is my first project, it took me nearly a year to finish *sobs* I put in a lot of effort and I hope everyone like it!!
-Feel free to contact me izeewj@gmail.com for more details.